-These shortbreads are a nice addition as an appetizer – I made these to serve on NYE, and we also had some as a side with a roast chicken/polenta/raab dinner.
+These shortbreads are a nice addition as an appetizer–I made these to serve on New Year’s Eve, and we also had some as a side with a roast chicken/polenta/raab dinner.
 The shortbread is versatile and would work well with a lot of foods.

-The preparation is easy and I like that you can make the dough and refrigerate for later baking.
-I would add less flaky salt to the top next time, the amount in the recipe resulted in the salt overtaking some of the herb/lemon flavor.
+The preparation is easy, and I like that you can make the dough and refrigerate for later baking.
+I would add less flaky salt to the top next time; the amount in the recipe resulted in the salt overtaking some of the herb/lemon flavors.

 Originally published October 13, 2009